Do clinical trial results have to be published?

 It’s unclear why researchers don’t publish, although a 2014 paper in PLOS One found that the most common excuse scientists gave was a “lack of time or low priority.”
 The “file drawer problem” — “Oh, those results aren’t interesting enough for a prestigious journal that can help our careers” — is a real one.

-READ ALSO: What is a cannon on an airplane?
+READ ALSO: What is a persistence test?

 How do you publish a research result?